ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 Pick one of the connection strings from your Compose deployment to have the replica connect to.
 You provide the hostname and port to the replica when you provision it.

-Compose deployments only support having one read-only replica connected at a time.
+Compose deployments support having only one read-only replica connected at a time.

-If you use whitelists to limit connections to your Compose deployment, you need to either disable the whitelist before creating the read-only replica or whitelist the the range of IPs that your new {{site.data.keyword.databases-for-postgresql}} uses.
+If you use whitelists to limit connections to your Compose deployment, you need to either disable the whitelist before you create the read-only replica or whitelist the range of IP addresses that your new {{site.data.keyword.databases-for-postgresql}} uses.
 Use the subnets listed on the [Whitelisting](/docs/services/databases-for-postgresql?topic=cloud-databases-whitelisting#whitelisting-cloud-databases-in-your-environment) page, and add all the ranges for the region where your {{site.data.keyword.databases-for-postgresql}} deployment lives to your Compose whitelist.

 ## Setting Up on IBM Cloud

 First, if you don't already have one, you need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.

-You are going to provision a {{site.data.keyword.databases-for-postgresql}} read-only replica using either the Resource Controller API or CLI.
-Using the CLI is a little easier, so you can also install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud-cli).
+You are going to provision a {{site.data.keyword.databases-for-postgresql}} read-only replica by using either the Resource Controller API or CLI.
+Using the CLI is a little easier, so you can also install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-getting-started).
 If you install the CLI from the cURL command that is provided, you get a selection of extra plug-ins and extensions for multiple IDEs.
 You can install just the stand-alone package from the [Installing the stand-alone IBM Cloud CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli) page.

 ## Provisioning the Read-only Replica

-To provision the {{site.data.keyword.databases-for-postgresql}} deployment using the `ibmcloud` CLI, login to your account with the `ibmcloud login` command.
+To provision the {{site.data.keyword.databases-for-postgresql}} deployment using the `ibmcloud` CLI, log in to your account with the `ibmcloud login` command.
 Provisioning of services is handled by the Resource Controller, so you use the
 [`ibmcloud resource service-instance-create`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_create) command to provision {{site.data.keyword.databases-for-postgresql}}.
 ```
 ibmcloud resource service-instance-create <your-new-deployment-name> databases-for-postgresql standard <region> \